grantcurell/grantcurell.github.io/docs/Notes on nodejs/README.md

 1. The Reactions component passes an event handler to the Like component.
 2. When Like is clicked, the handler is called, which causes the parent Reactions component to send a new prop to Stats.
 3. The Stats component updates with the new information.

-### JSX

-JSX is a syntax extension for JavaScript.
-It was written to be used with React.
-JSX code looks a lot like HTML.

-What does "syntax extension" mean?

-In this case, it means that JSX is not valid JavaScript.
-Web browsers can’t read it!

-If a JavaScript file contains JSX code, then that file will have to be compiled.
-That means that before the file reaches a web browser, a JSX compiler will translate any JSX into regular JavaScript.

 #### One Sibling to Display, Another to Change